odin-public/aps-node-runtime/README.md

 More information may be available in '/var/log/aps-node.log'.
 ```

 It will generally tell you what's wrong if it doesn't start.
 You can check the mentioned log for more info.
-In this case, endpoint configuration directory is empty (we have not yet created any endpoints).
+In this case, endpoint configuration directory is empty (we have not yet created any endpoints, you will learn how to do that below).

 You can also check and adjust main daemon configuration file at `/etc/aps/node/config.json`.